junusong/cifar10/README.md

 # Readme
-This was created for a coding assignment for the GLAMOR lab at USC, as part of the interview process.

 The purpose of this project was to classify images from the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html).
 To achieve this, I built a 2-layer Convolutional Neural Network (CNN) in PyTorch.